aselsan-research-imaging-team/bicubic-plusplus/README.md

 1. Clone the repository.

        git clone https://github.com/aselsan-research-imaging-team/bicubic-plusplus.git
 2. Install the dependencies.
 We recommend using a virtual environment to manage the packages.
+You may use the `requirements.txt` provided.
     * Python 3.8
     * PyTorch 1.13.1
     * CUDA 11.2
-    * Other packages (numpy, opencv-python, pytorch-lightning, pyyaml)
+    * Other packages (numpy==1.24.2, opencv-python=4.6.0.66, pytorch-lightning==1.6.0, pyyaml==6.0)

 ## Test
 The utilized dataset in our ablation studies and the validation steps is the 48-img DIV2K validation dataset.
 The image indices are provided in `DIV2Kval_48img_indices`.